nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 Var:  ciphertext payload itself.

 - Note that the life number refers to the current number of key owners for an @p urbit point.
-- Reciever addrss is often longer than the sender address.
+- Reciever address is often longer than the sender address.
 -  ++jamming is really the process of creating a ciphertext from a noun.
     - Ames will cut up the ciphertext into 1kB or smaller packets, to be dispatched.
 - The receiving Ames will cue up the ciphertexts (reassembled), and then they are decoded and turned into the original noun.